VirtualPlanetaryLaboratory/vplanet/examples/ApseLock/README.rst

 --------

-Demonstration of apsidal locking, in which two planets' major axes circulate with the same frequency as a result of tidal damping.
+Demonstration of apsidal locking, in which two planets' major axes circulate with the same frequency after tidal damping.

 ===================   ============
 **Date**              9/12/18